Estate Planning, Probate & Estate Administration

 Many people first become acquainted with the idea of guardianship or conservatorship when a parent or close relative becomes disabled and the family discovers they are unable to cash checks or transact other urgent business on behalf of the incapacitated person.
 Guardianships and conservatorships are court orders that require the participation of the disabled person’s physician, a court-appointed attorney, a court investigator and, of course, the family’s lawyer.
 Costs can be high.

-Once a proper estate plan is in place, it is good for the rest of your life, unless you wish to change it or are involved in a divorce.
+A properly constructed estate plan, it is good for the rest of your life, unless you wish to change it or are involved in a divorce.
 Disputes may arise following the death of a family member.
-The Phoenix probate and estate administration lawyers at Platt & Westby have solved many of these through the use of a family settlement agreement to achieve a fair division of assets, even when a will, or Arizona law might have produced an unfair or unintended result.
+The Phoenix probate and estate administration lawyers at Platt & Westby, P.C., have solved many of these through the use of a family settlement agreement to achieve a fair division of assets, even when a will, or Arizona law might have produced an unfair or unintended result.

-Contact our office or call 623-239-4422 to speak with an experienced Phoenix estate administration attorney at Platt & Westby.
+Contact our office or call 602-277-4441 to speak with one of our experienced Phoenix estate administration attorneys at Platt & Westby, P.C.